-- 1. The issued Shares as at 31 December 2023 was 400,000,000 Shares. - 2.
-The letter "L" denotes the person's long position in the Shares. - These Shares are registered in the name of Apax Investment Holdings Limited ("Apax Investment"), which is 72.94% owned by Ms. Wong Han Yu Alice and 27.06% owned by her younger brother, Mr. Wong Chiu Wai (an executive Director).
+- 1. The issued Shares as at 31 December 2024 was 400,000,000 Shares. - 2.
+The letter "L" denotes the person's long position in the Shares. - 3.
+These Shares are registered in the name of Apax Investment Holdings Limited ("Apax Investment"), which is as to 72.94% owned by Ms. Wong Han Yu Alice and 27.06% owned by her younger brother, Mr. Wong Chiu Wai (an executive Director).
 Apax Investment is controlled by Ms. Wong Han Yu Alice as Ms. Wong Han Yu Alice is the sole director of Apax Investment and Ms. Wong Han Yu Alice controls 72.94% of the shareholding of Apax Investment.
-Under the SFO, Ms. Wong Han Yu Alice is deemed to be interested in all the Shares registered in the name of Apax Investment. - These Shares are registered in the name of Megacore Investment Holdings Limited ("Megacore Investment"), which is wholly-owned by Mr. Wong Leung Yau.
+Under the SFO, Ms. Wong Han Yu Alice is deemed to be interested in all the Shares registered in the name of Apax Investment. - 4.
+These Shares are registered in the name of Glorycore Investment Holdings Limited ("Glorycore Investment"), which is wholly owned by Mr. Wong Leung Yau.
+Under the SFO, Mr. Wong Leung Yau is deemed to be interested in all the Shares registered in the name of Glorycore Investment. - 5.
+These Shares are registered in the name of Megacore Investment Holdings Limited ("Megacore Investment"), which is wholly owned by Mr. Wong Leung Yau.
 Under the SFO, Mr. Wong Leung Yau is deemed to be interested in all the Shares registered in the name of Megacore Investment.

-Save as disclosed above, as at 31 December 2023, none of the Directors or chief executive of the Company had or was deemed to have any interests or short position in the Shares, underlying Shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the SFO), which were required to be entered into the register required to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO or the Model Code.
+Save as disclosed above, as at 31 December 2024, none of the Directors or chief executive of the Company had or was deemed to have any interests or short position in the Shares, underlying Shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the SFO), which were required to be entered into the register required to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO or the Model Code.